RenderKit/embree/doc/src/api.md

 device.
 To render on the CPU just use the standard C99 API without relying on DPC++.

+Ahead of time compilation (AOT compilation) does currently only work for a single device, thus multiple devices cannot get specified with the `EMBREE_DPCPP_AOT_DEVICES` CMake option.

+The function pointer types `RTCFilterFunctionN` for the filter function callback as well as `RTCIntersectFunctionN` and `RTCOccludedFunctionN` for the user geometry callbacks are defined using a `const void*` input instead a pointer to the proper arguments struct.
+This is a temporary workaround for some DPC++ compiler issue that prevents inlining of function pointers passed via the `RTCIntersectArguments` struct to ray intersection.

 The SYCL language spec puts some language restrictions to device functions, such as disallowing: malloc, invokation of virtual functions, function pointers, runtime type information, exceptions,